All your questions (and our answers) concerning the coronavirus

 Does other HIV medication protect against the coronavirus?

-A combination of HIV inhibitors lopinavir and ritonovir as a means to fight coronavirus infections has been trialed in a Chinese Study that has just been completed.
+A combination of HIV inhibitors lopinavir and ritonovir as a means to fight coronavirus infections has been trialed in a Chinese Study.
 No significant effects on the course of the disease or mortality have been found.
 More studies are being conducted on any effects of various HIV medication on the coronavirus.

 Are people with HIV more susceptible for the coronavirus?